WHO IMPROVE THE WORLD

 We are looking for today’s Jewish heroes: next-generation leaders who have a vision for change that will significantly better the world, and who have created a mechanism for acting on that vision in ways that deliver measurable results.
 We evaluate that against the following criteria:

 - Nominees must be individuals or teams, not organizations.
-Specifically, we are interested in those who created the vision on which the organization/endeavor is founded or took the vision to the next level.
+Specifically, we are interested in those who created the vision on which the organization/endeavor is founded.

 - Nominees must not have reached their 50th birthday by the close of the nomination period.
 There are no exceptions to this date.